26th-Official/Spotify-Song-Downloader/README.md

 https://developer.spotify.com/

-### You can change the download location in the commented place.
+### You should change the following in the **commented** places:-

+- Client ID
+- Client Secret
+- Playlist URL or ID
+- Download Destination Path

 ---------------------------------------------------------------------------------------------------